deepu105/deepu105.github.io/_posts/2019-06-24-must-have-gnome-plugins.md

 This is a classic plugin that adds the window list to the bottom of the screen and is a must if you use multiple monitors as the windows are grouped and placed in the right monitor screen.

 #### [Caffeine](https://extensions.gnome.org/extension/517/caffeine/)
 This one adds the ability to temporarily disable screensaver/auto-suspend and automatically activates when you go full-screen.
-A must have if you are using your computer for watching videos, presentations, screencast and so on.
+A must-have if you are using your computer for watching videos, presentations, screencast and so on.

 #### [Clipboard Indicator](https://extensions.gnome.org/extension/779/clipboard-indicator/)
 This is one my favorite.
 It adds a nifty clipboard manager to the top bar and provides shortcuts to cycle through clipboard entries.
 A real time saver.